code-knayam/p5-js/smartRockets/README.md

 Eventually every rocket tries to follow the best path upto the target.
 A mutation is generated in every generation to deviate a particular rocket from the path to include some randomness.

-Watch the Clock here -
+Watch the Smart Rockets here -

 https://code-knayam.github.io/p5-js/smartRockets/